-Quantum Technology Rocks Finance: SEALSQ's Space Odyssey Unveiled! - YaNoticias
+Quantum Technology Rocks Finance: SEALSQ's Space Odyssey Unveiled! - YANoticias

 – Enhanced Security: With post-quantum algorithms, SEALSQ ensures robust protection against future quantum computing threats.

-– Innovative Application: Utilizing space-based transactions introduces a new layer of security virtually unreachable from Earth.
+– Innovative Application: Utilising space-based transactions introduces a new layer of security virtually unreachable from Earth.

 – Scalability: The tech is built to grow with market demands, accommodating increased transaction volumes without compromising security.